porteristhechampion/AI-Tattoo-Guide/userStories.md

 # User Stories

-### Sign up *
+### Register *

-As a new user I want to create an account so that I can save given tattoo suggestions.
+As a user I want to be able to register an account.

 ### Sign in *

-As a registered user I want to be able to log in to my account so that I can add or edit previous suggestions.
+As a user I want to be able to sign in and out of my account and have a username and password.

+### Reset password *

+As a user or admin I want to be able to reset my password if need be.

+### Edit account

+As a user I want to be able to personalize and edit my account (ex. name, bio).

+### Error handling *

+As a user I want to be able to know if something goes wrong (ex. incorrect password when signing in, invalid response from AI) so I know how to proceed.

+### Get suggestions *

+As a user I want to be able to type questions or ideas to generate suggestions from the AI and get text responses.

-### Generate suggestions *
+### Save suggestions *

-As a registered user I want to be able to interact with the AI to generate new suggestions which I can save if I please.
+As a user I want to be able to save a suggestion that the AI gives me, so I can view it later.

+### Select style *

+As a user I want to be able to select from a list of tattoo styles (ex. tribal, realism) that can be saved along with my suggestion.

+### Delete suggestions *

+As a user I want to be able to delete any suggestion I have saved if I no longer want it.

+### Edit suggestions

+As a user I want to be able to edit my suggestion and add new ideas or tweak ideas already in the suggestion.

+### Add styles

+As a user I want to be able to input my own style if it is not included in the list I can select from.

+### Delete styles

+As a user I want to be able to delete a style I added if I no longer want it to be listed.

 ### View suggestions *

-As a registered user I want to be able to go back and view my saved suggestions.
+As a user I want to be able to go back and view all of my saved suggestions and the style associated with them.

-### Edit suggestions

-As a registered user I want to be able to edit my saved suggestions if it leads me to a better idea or tweak certain things about a given suggestion.

-### Delete suggestions *

-As a registered user I want to be able to go back and delete a given suggestion if I no longer want it to be saved.

 ### Admin sign in *

-As an admin I want to be able to sign in to my admin account to view information not available to the general user.
+As an admin I want to be able to sign in and out of my admin account.

 ### Admin view *

-As an admin I want to be able to view each user's login information.
+As an admin I want to be able to see all users and their usernames.

-### Admin delete *
+### Admin delete user *

-As an admin I want to be able to delete a given user's login information if need be.
+As an admin I want to be able to delete a user account along with everything associated with their account (ex. saved suggestions*, added styles).

-### Password Reset *

-As a registered user or admin user, I want to be able to be able to reset my password if I forget it.

-### Edit user profile

-As a registered user or admin user, I want to be able to edit my profile.

 #### * = MVP